AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/how-to-navigate-and-make-progress.md

 # How to navigate and make progress ?

+##### What do I do days before a hackday or workshop ?
+- Build or download Virtual machines
+- Check if the VM works
+- Check if the build works

+For a detailed flow of steps please continue to read.

 ##### I'm a student / progressional beginner, new to Adopt OpenJDK, want to learn, never been to OpenJDK hackdays before, where do I start ?
 Look a the [Beginners level](beginners-level.md) steps.